Ir Ovot: History

 Originally the site of the Ein Husub police station during the British Mandate of Palestine, the location was captured by the Israel Defense Forces in 1948.
 The village of Ir Ovot was founded in 1967, in an area deserted apart from a small military base and roadside cafe on the way to Eilat.

-In 2018 Ir Ovot had 250 housing units were approved.
+In 2018, a plan was approved for the construction of 250 housing units.